johnjackoleary/cfi-commonplace-book/Inbox/Questions for PPL Mock Oral.md

 # Cross Country
 - Show me a cross country you’ve been on and tell me about it
 - What preflight action is required by the FARs?
 (91.103)
-- What to do if you get lost (5 C)
+- What to do if you get lost (5 Cs)

 # Regulations
 - personal documents needed to be in plane for you to fly?
 (61.3)